DanesZalor/ASMRGaming/GameDocumentation.md

-# Game Documentation of "A PROGRAMMABLE VIRTUAL ROBOT GAME AS A SUPPLEMENT TO LEARNING COMPUTER ARCHITECTURE AND ASSEMBLY PROGRAMMING LANGUAGE"
+# Game Documentation of "A 3D PROGRAMMABLE VIRTUAL ROBOT GAME AS A SUPPLEMENT TO LEARNING ASSEMBLY LANGUAGE PROGRAMMING"

 # PERIPHERALS

 ## Laser Sensors
 The Laser Sensors(LS) takes 3 bytes in the RAM: